 In tandem with Gidon's requests for signs, Hashem also has some of His own prerequisites for going to battle:

-- "וְיֵשׁ י"י עִמָּנוּ" – In response to the angel's greeting, "God is with you," Gidon questions, "Is God really with us?
-Where are all his wonders?"
+- "וְיֵשׁ י"י עִמָּנוּ" – In response to the angel's greeting, "God is with you", Gidon questions, "Is God really with us?
+Why then has all this befallen us?
+And where are all his wonders?"
 How is this reply to be understood?
 Is Gidon's tone accusatory, scornful, or simply disbelieving?
 What does it reflect about his faith in Hashem, and how does it relate to his constant requests for signs?

 - Significance of fleece – Did Gidon have some reason for testing Hashem through the fleece and dew specifically?
-Was there meant to be some symbolism in the event, or were they simply handy items through which to request a supernatural sign?
+Was there meant to be some symbolism in these objects, or were they simply readily available items through which to request a supernatural sign?

 - The Efod – After the victory, Gidon is asked to rule over the people.
 He refuses, and instead has the people set up an Efod from the spoils of battle.
-This later becomes a stumbling block for the nation as they err after it.
+This later becomes a stumbling block for the nation as they begin to worship it.
 What was Gidon's original intention in setting up the monument?
-Was it for Hashem's honor or for himself?
+Was it intended for Hashem's honor or for Gidon's own glory?